BabaJaguska/FingerTapping/README.md

 Collected IMU and FSR data during finger tapping test from patients with neurological disorders and healthy controls.
 Working on computer-aided differential diagnostics.

+To get a prediction for an unseen piece of data, start a local server and load model by running "ServeModel.py".
+Navigate to the local server in your browser and choose a file (well, this is all very much local and the path of the directory is hard coded.
+Sorry.)
+Submit.

+Alternatively, the whole modelling process goes like:
+1. Run TappingSaveReshappedData.ipynb
+2. Run TappingML.ipynb
+3. Run PredictTestDescriptive.ipynb

-TappingForceExamine is standalone and not really relevant at the moment.
+TappingForceExamine.ipynb is standalone and not really relevant at the moment.
 So is dropout plot.

-1. Run TappingSaveReshappedData
-2. Run TappingML
-3. Run PredictTestDescriptive

-3a.Alternatively start a local server and load model by running ServeModel.py and then predict a single file through SimpleRequest.py (doesn't accept arguments yet.)

-All of these scripts require some minor modification to run, particularly setting the working directory or choosing what samples to predict.
+All of these scripts also require some minor modification to run, particularly setting the working directory or choosing what samples to predict.